ttozatto/sparkify/README.md

  ## Files
   - utils.py -> function to load and treat data, create, train and evaluate ML models
   - main.py -> script to run the full process, from loading the dataset to showing results
   - medium-sparkify-event-data.json -> dataset with user interactions in the app.
-Available in: [https://video.udacity-data.com/topher/2018/December/5c1d6681_medium-sparkify-event-data/medium-sparkify-event-data.json]
+Available at: https://video.udacity-data.com/topher/2018/December/5c1d6681_medium-sparkify-event-data/medium-sparkify-event-data.json

  ## Summary of Results
  ### Test Scores